 If you want to tock these shades in a casual way, team it with denim is such a failproof.

-Want to look simple yet stylish in the minimal effort?
+Want to look simple yet stylish with minimal effort?
 Throw on a satin rust top and wild-leg denim pants.

-To keep it elevated, finish off the look with a pair of pointy heels is a 10/10.
+To keep it elevated, finish off the look with a pair of pointy heels a 10/10.